 In general, the general civil law rules apply in appellate procedures, with some minor modifications.

 Appeals against first-instance decisions (Berufung) will be conducted before the Higher Regional Courts (Oberlandesgerichte).
 Within one month of service of the full version of the judgment, the appellant must submit a statement of appeal.
 Within one more month, the appellant must submit a statement on the grounds of appeal describing the reasons why they consider the judgment to be erroneous and the significance of these errors for the judgment; such further filing period may usually be extended once for one month or even more, depending on the complexity of the case.
 Further extensions require the consent of the other party.
 The Higher Courts of Appeal review the case for points of law and with regard to the facts.
-With regard to the latter, they enjoy a considerable degree of discretion with regard to which facts they review again.
+With regard to the latter, they enjoy a considerable degree of discretion as to which facts they review again.

 The second appellate level (revision) before the FCJ is subject to explicit permission to appeal being granted.
-This permission may be granted by the Higher Regional Court or by the FCJ itself upon the filing of a so-called non-admission complaint (Nichtzulassungsbeschwerde) against the denial to grant a second appeal.
+This permission may be granted by the Higher Regional Court or by the FCJ itself upon the filing of a so-called "non-admission complaint" (Nichtzulassungsbeschwerde) against the denial to grant a second appeal.
 For the filing of a non-admission complaint and the non-admission complaint respectively, the same deadlines apply as in the first-level appeal (see the preceding paragraph).
 The content requirements are also similar, and it must be submitted by an attorney admitted to practice before the FCJ.
 The FCJ only reviews the decisions of the lower courts for points of law.

-At the first appellate level, as a general rule, the duration of the proceedings will usually take at least 6 to 12 months.
+At the first appellate level, as a general rule, the duration of the proceedings will usually take at least six to 12 months.
 The second-level appeal very often lasts for a further 18 to 24 months, until a decision is rendered.

 The appeal mechanism as described above is available to both claimants and respondents in the main proceedings.
 In proceedings for interim relief, only first-instance decisions can be appealed, while the second appellate level is not available.